 Nairn’s is a Scotland-based company dedicated to creating delicious and wholesome gluten-free snacks.
 And they have been doing so for over 100 years!
 At the base of all their snacks are carefully grown, sourced, and milled gluten-free oats.
 All their products are baked in a dedicated gluten free bakery meaning that each batch is certified gluten free.

-Not only are their Oat Grahams vegan and gluten free, they are also made with less sugar, complex carbohydrates, and wholegrain oats that are rich in nutrients and minerals making them a food that is naturally energizing and great for gut and overall health.
+Not only are their Oat Grahams vegan and gluten free, but they are also made with less sugar, complex carbohydrates, and wholegrain oats that are rich in nutrients and minerals making them a food that is naturally energizing and great for the gut and overall health.
 Oh, and they are hearty, delicious, and satisfying.

 In other words, Nairn’s Oat Grahams are perfect for baking gluten free vegan pie crusts.